-Services that our plan pays for What you must pay Opioid treatment program services \$0 The plan will pay for the following services to treat opioid use disorder: Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Outpatient diagnostic tests and therapeutic services \$0 The plan will cover the following services, and maybe other services not listed here: • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Lab tests Blood, blood components and administration thereof Other outpatient diagnostic tests Opioid treatment program services The plan will pay for the following services to treat opioid use disorder: Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Outpatient diagnostic tests and therapeutic services The plan will cover the following services, and maybe other services not listed here: X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Lab tests Blood, blood components and administration thereof
+Services that our plan pays for What you must pay Opioid treatment program (OPT) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Outpatient diagnostic tests and therapeutic services \$0 The plan will cover the following services, and maybe other services not listed here: • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Lab tests Blood, blood components and administration thereof Other outpatient diagnostic tests

 Services that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 The plan will cover the following services, and maybe other services not listed here: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: https://www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and preventive services listed throughout the Benefits Chart Some drugs that you can't give yourself
+You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and preventive services listed throughout the Benefits Chart Some drugs that you can't give yourself